 A Business Analyst has the responsibility for investigating and analysing business processes and activities to make them more efficient through IT resources.
-They can implement measures like new software and dealing with all the stages from payment to stock control depending on the business needs.
-Below is a general Business Analyst job description so you are able to see what roles, responsibilities and requirements are needed to become a Business Analyst, however this will vary with each Business Analyst job description.
+They can implement measures like new software and deal with all the stages from payment to stock control depending on the business needs.
+Below is a general Business Analyst job description so you are able to see what roles, responsibilities and requirements are needed to become a Business Analyst, however, this will vary with each Business Analyst job description.

 What you’ll be doing